justnonamenoname/lifeticle/readme.md

 The ability to create an identity implies the possibility of creating an identical one, which means no difference exists between them and leads to the problem of how the brain selects between them.
 The uniqueness of the lifeticle is fundamental, cannot be artificially generated, and is analogous to the no-cloning theorem.
 Without uniqueness, there would be no connection with the current brain, just as there is no connection with another brain that is not one’s own.
-Qualia have a parameter of location relative to a reference point in space, where the center is occupied by the consciousness bearer.
+Qualia have a parameter of location relative to a reference point in space, where the center is located at the consciousness bearer.
 <img src="https://github.com/justnonamenoname/lifeticle/blob/main/images/position.png">
 To say that particles with qualia properties do not exist is to say that an organism does not consist of particles, or that qualia does not exist or is not related to particles.
-The organism consists of particles and the phenomenon of qualia exists, one must be connected with the other.
-The theory does not introduce something new, but connects one thing with another.
+The organism consists of particles, and the phenomenon of qualia exists; one must be connected with the other.
+The theory does not introduce something new, but connects one with the other.
 The philosophical term "indivisibility of consciousness" is explained by the indivisible so-called observer, the bearer of consciousness, the lifeticle.
 The fundamentality of qualia means that the ability to experience qualia is also fundamental.
 And it means that the physical phenomena with which qualia is associated are also fundamental, and this is quantum mechanics.